 - Dwelling: This covers the interior of your condo, things like the floors, walls, cabinets, etc.

 - Personal property: This covers your personal property, such as furniture, electronics, appliances, etc.

 - Loss of use: If your condo is uninhabitable due to a covered peril, will reimburse you for expenses while you’re displaced.

 - Personal liability: If you as the condo owner are sued for an injury that occurred in your home, you're protected with HO-6 insurance.
 Personal liability coverage is sometimes available at an extra cost.

 - Medical payments: This covers the cost of medical bills if you or a guest gets injured in your condo.

-What an HO-6 insurance policy doesn’t cover?
+What does an HO-6 insurance policy not cover?

 An HO-6 insurance policy doesn't cover any perils that are named in the policy.
 Some of the common things that you aren't covered for include flooding, earthquake damage and mold.
 The list below is some of the most common coverages not included in an HO-6 policy.

 - Intentional injuries to others